gitdinesh/esoftawd1/readme.md

-# Laravel PHP Framework - Retrieving Data from the Database  (Model Query)
+# Laravel PHP Framework - Retrieving Data from the Database  (Query Builder)

 ##Get All records form table
 The Eloquent all method will return all of the results in the model's table.